lloydjohnlandeza/rest-countries-api/README.md

 ### Continued development
 - Implement page transitions for smoother navigation when moving from the country list to an individual country view.
+(Done)
+  - Fix transtion from country list to individual country view jumping animation due to scrollbar
 - Incorporate query parameters to allow users to filter countries by region more efficiently
 - Improve loading UI

+### Install
+- npm install
+- npm run dev
 ## Author

 - Website - [Lloyd John Landeza](https://lloydjohncodes.netlify.com/)